LukePappa/myOS/t.md

-Theories, doctrines, and philosophies fall short of the truth, which is itself beyond words.
-It may instead be found in the bare act of existence.
+Absolute truth may be found in the bare act of existence.